ktor-doc-jp/ktor-doc-jp/pages/quickstart/migration.md

 ## Migrating from 0.9.1 to 0.9.2
 {: #0.9.2}

-Ktor 0.9.2 fixes some bugs, improves the overall performance of the sever, partially starts supporting JVM 9, and introduces new APIs and changes some of them.
+Ktor 0.9.2 fixes some bugs, improves the overall performance of the server, partially starts supporting JVM 9, and introduces new APIs and changes for some of them.

-In this section we will discuss how to convert existing code from 0.9.1 to 0.9.2.
+In this section, we will discuss how to convert existing code from 0.9.1 to 0.9.2.

-For a changelog including fixes, improvements and new APIs, check the [changelog](/quickstart/changelog.html#0.9.2) instead.
+For a changelog including fixes, improvements, and new APIs, check the [changelog](/quickstart/changelog.html#0.9.2) instead.

 ### Authentication

 The biggest change in this version since 0.9.1, is authentication.
 Which has been redesigned:

-In previous versions you had to define an `authentication` block inside your Application or in a Route block, applying that authentication to all the subroutes matching that block.
+In previous versions, you had to define an `authentication` block inside your Application or in a Route block, applying that authentication to all the subroutes matching that block.

 That forced you to redefine several authentication providers, or in some cases that would force you to include